Brookings Institution

-The Brookings Institution, often stylized as simply Brookings, is an American research group founded in 1916.
-Located on Think Tank Row in Washington, D.C., the organization conducts research and education in the social sciences, primarily in economics (and tax policy), metropolitan policy, governance, foreign policy, global economy, and economic development.

-Brookings has five research programs at its Washington campus: Economic Studies, Foreign Policy, Governance Studies, Global Economy and Development, and Metropolitan Policy.
-It also established and operated three international centers in Doha, Qatar (Brookings Doha Center); Beijing, China (Brookings-Tsinghua Center for Public Policy); and New Delhi, India (Brookings India).
-In 2020 and 2021, the institution announced it was separating entirely from its centers in Doha and New Delhi, and transitioning its center in Beijing to an informal partnership with Tsinghua University, known as Brookings-Tsinghua China.

-The University of Pennsylvania's Global Go To Think Tank Index Report has named Brookings "Think Tank of the Year" and "Top Think Tank in the World" every year since 2008.
-The Economist describes Brookings as "perhaps America’s most prestigious think-tank."

-Brookings states that its staff "represent diverse points of view" and describes itself as nonpartisan, and various media outlets have variously described Brookings as centrist, center-left, liberal, or right-wing.
-An academic analysis of congressional records from 1993 to 2002 found that Brookings was cited by conservative politicians almost as often as by liberal politicians, earning a score of 53 on a 1–100 scale, with 100 representing the most liberal score.
+The Brookings Institution, often stylized as Brookings, is an American think tank that conducts research and education in the social sciences, primarily in economics (and tax policy), metropolitan policy, governance, foreign policy, global economy, and economic development.
+Brookings states that its staff "represent diverse points of view" and describes itself as nonpartisan.
+Media outlets have variously described Brookings as centrist, conservative, liberal, center-right, and center-left.
+An academic analysis of congressional records from 1993 to 2002 found that Brookings was cited by conservative politicians almost as often as by liberal politicians, earning a score of 53 on a 1–100 scale (with 100 representing the most liberal score).
 The same study found Brookings to be the most frequently cited think tank by U.S. media and politicians.

+The University of Pennsylvania's Global Go To Think Tank Index Report named Brookings "Think Tank of the Year - Top Think Tank in the World" every year from its first edition in 2008 through 2015, and again from 2017 through its last edition in 2020.
+As of 2025, Brookings is the most cited think tank in the world.